 The CROs, in turn, use their own CTMS systems which are supposed to help them manage their workforce across the multiple projects on hand, to meet customer requirements.
 The two CTMS systems, of the sponsor and the CRO, are managed independently and share little by way of reports and data.
 In any case, the sponsor is not really required to ‘manage’ an outsourced project and is definitely not involved in the day-to-day operations of an outsourced clinical trial.
 All that is required of the sponsor is an oversight, which keeps the project on track and tells the sponsor that the CRO is efficient.
 But then, such a statement will not always be true.

-The question now is, does the sponsor really need a separate CTMS when all the clinical trials work is being done elsewhere?
+The question now is, does the sponsor really need a separate CTMS when all the clinical trials-related work is being done elsewhere?
 The sponsor still needs a system which gives them a clear oversight on what’s working and what’s not, with each of the CROs; so that they can intervene in a timely manner and take appropriate action based on these insights.
-If their CTMS does not aggregate the data across trials, they will not be able to recognize the repetitive nature of some of the problems or recognize the underlying pattern of problems and risks to address or improve the quality and timelines of the clinical operations being managed by the different CROs.
+If their CTMS does not aggregate the clinical data across trials, they will not be able to recognize the repetitive nature of some of the problems or recognize the underlying pattern of problems and risks to address or improve the quality and timelines of the clinical operations being managed by the different CROs.

-If you happen to outsource most of your clinical trials, the time is now for you to move away from your traditional and ineffective CTMS systems and implement a Clinical Trials Oversight System (CTOS), which is comprised of an “Operational Data Repository and Analytics’ platform, instead to improve your insight derivation mechanism and trial oversight capabilities.
-Talk to us to know about MaxisIT’s experience in delivering such “Clinical Trials Oversight Systems” successfully based on its secure Integrated Clinical Development Platform on the cloud which empowers decision-makers with access to all clinical R&D data and bring you pervasive & invisible analytics using big data and interactive visualizations and exploratory scenarios.
+If you happen to outsource most of your clinical trials, the time is now for you to move away from your traditional and ineffective CTMS systems and implement a Clinical Trials Oversight System (CTOS), which comprises of an “Operational Data Repository and Analytics’ platform, instead to improve your insight derivation mechanism and clinical trial oversight capabilities.
+Talk to us to know more about MaxisIT’s experience in delivering such “Clinical Trials Oversight Systems” successfully based on its secure Integrated Clinical Development Platform on the cloud which empowers decision-makers with access to all clinical R&D data and bring you pervasive & invisible analytics using big data and interactive visualizations and exploratory scenarios.